 What Causes Wrinkles?

 Wrinkles are a natural part of the aging process.
-As people age, their skin becomes thinner, drier, and less elastic, which means it is less able to protect itself from damage.
-Facial expressions such as smiling, frowning, or squinting lead to the development of fine lines and wrinkles at a young age.
+As people age, their skin becomes thinner, drier, and less elastic, which means it's less capable of protecting itself from damage.
+Facial expressions like smiling, frowning, or squinting lead to the development of fine lines and wrinkles at a young age.
 These lines deepen as a person ages.

-Wrinkles affect people of different skin tones differently due to structural and functional differences in the skin.
-Research suggests that compact dermis is stronger in the skin of Black and Asian individuals, which likely protects them from wrinkles on the face.
+The impact of wrinkles varies among individuals of different skin tones due to structural and functional differences in the skin.
+Research suggests that compact dermis is stronger in the skin of Black and Asian individuals, likely providing protection against facial wrinkles.

 - Exposure to the sun,